chef/chef-web-docs/content/style_guide.md

 When writing about security, follow the accepted convention and use "Alice" and "Bob".
 Following this convention helps readers see that they are reading a topic about security and integrate the Chef information with their existing knowledge.

-Here is a list of some example names for you to use (all of the last names are translations of "Chef", according to the internet):
+Here is a list of some example names for you to use (the last names are translations of "Chef"):

-Ares Koch
+- Ares Koch
-Tamira Bucatar
+- Tamira Bucatar
-Dan Gotvach
+- Dan Gotvach
-Lena Chushi
+- Lena Chushi
-Haris Shefu
+- Haris Shefu
-Booker Yolisa
+- Booker Yolisa
-Kala Baavarchee
+- Kala Baavarchee
-Samuel Tagaluto
+- Samuel Tagaluto

 ### Example Email Addresses

-akoch@example.com
+- akoch@example.com
-tvucatar@example.com
+- tvucatar@example.com
-dgotvach@example.com
+- dgotvach@example.com
-lchushi@example.com
+- lchushi@example.com
-hshefu@example.com
+- hshefu@example.com
-byolisa@example.com
+- byolisa@example.com
-kbaavarchee@example.com
+- kbaavarchee@example.com
-stagaluto@example.com
+- stagaluto@example.com

 Use `docs@chef.io` for the Chef Technical Documentation team.